Thinking about ... connector resistance

 Be careful, however, to take into account the other characteristics (locking, multi-axis work, fatigue work, dimensions) of each connector before assigning them a role.

-We invite you to take a look at "Thoughts on ...
+We invite you to take a look at "Reflections on ...
 Connectors" for more details.